MetzinAround/practical-classroom-workshop/course/tools.md

 This project contains tools to help you create and share assignments with your students using **Gitlab repositories** and **Gitlab issues**, letting your students pick up useful knowledge about source control and code reviews.

-After running this tool each of your students will have their own individual repository with developer permissions, while the educators will be added with admin permissions.
+After running this tool each of your students will have their own individual repository copied fomr a designated project you'e already created with developer permissions, while the educators will be added with admin permissions.

 ## Reminder: Namespaces, Groups, Projects
-COMING SOON
+A namespace are the groups, subgroups, projects, and epics belonging to a single user.
+The Group is where you'll add students as a `guest` level access.
+The project is an individual week worht of assignments, single assignment, or homework.

 ## How to create assignments